remoteintech/remote-jobs/CONTRIBUTING.md

 ## How to contribute

 If you would like to contribute, please fork the repository.
 Forking creates a copy on your account to edit freely.
 Once you make any desired edits, submit a pull request to potentially add them here!

+When adding/removing companies, **PLEASE** make sure they are in alphabetical order.

 Thanks for contributing to our project!